Mortgage

 Content was accurate at the time of publication.

-If you’re applying for a conventional mortgage, you’ll need to meet Fannie Mae guidelines, which are rules conventional lenders must follow to ensure you can repay your loan.
-Fannie Mae mortgages are the most common type of mortgage for buying or refinancing a home, and knowing Fannie Mae guidelines improves your odds of getting a conventional mortgage approval.
+Fannie Mae mortgages are the most common type of mortgage for buying or refinancing a home.
+Understanding Fannie Mae guidelines improves your odds of getting a conventional mortgage approval — here’s what to know.

 callout-icon

-The FNMA selling guide details all of the rules lenders use when determining whether you’re willing and able to repay a Fannie Mae mortgage.
-The rules may change if there are a large number of foreclosures, or if there are major economic events.
-For example, during the pandemic, lenders changed rules about how employment was verified as many people were laid off or their companies were closed temporarily.
+The FNMA selling guide details the rules lenders use when determining your eligibility for a Fannie Mae mortgage.
+The rules may change in response to major economic events.
+For example, during the COVID-19 pandemic, lenders adjusted employment verification rules, since many people were laid off or their companies were closed temporarily.

 Credit score.
 The minimum credit score for a conventional mortgage is 620, but you may need a higher down payment and less debt to qualify.
 You’ll qualify for better mortgage rates and lower private mortgage insurance (PMI) premiums with a higher credit score.